 Different groups of students, different building dynamics, and other factors bring on new ideas and demands.
 Despite changes in these components, there are three activities I ALWAYS make sure to tackle on the first day of the year.
-If you are a brand new teacher, switched grade levels, or veteran teacher with many years of experience, if you are working with BIG KIDS, here are the essentials…
+Whether you are a brand new teacher, switched grade levels, or veteran teacher with many years of experience, here are some essentials I always incorporate with my middle school class…

 #1: Share and Post the Daily Schedule